sweattep/modern_quotes/README.md

 >Amazon S3 acts as the foundation for all data platforms built on AWS.

+>Our services are built using common data storage technologies specifically assembled into purpose-built, cost-optimized systems

 >I've always been a gamer

 >Sell the lifestyle